jexia/semaphore/README.md

   <a href="https://discord.gg/q54Q8GH"><img src="https://img.shields.io/badge/chat-on%20discord-7289da.svg?sanitize=true" alt="Chat on Discord"></a>
 </p>

-Maestro is a feature-rich service orchistrator.
+Maestro is a feature-rich service orchestrator.
 Create advanced data flows and expose them through endpoints.
-Have full controll over your exposed endpoints, expose single flows for multiple protocols such as gRPC and GraphQL.
+Have full control over your exposed endpoints, expose single flows for multiple protocols such as gRPC and GraphQL.
-Maestro adapts to your environment, create custom extentions or use the available of custom functions and protocol implementations.
+Maestro adapts to your environment.
+Create custom extensions or use the availability of custom functions and protocol implementations.

 ## Table of contents